iampeterbanjo/iampeterbanjo.com/README.md

 });
 ```

-### 5. Add tools sparingly
+### 4. Add tools sparingly

+> [4] UNPLANNED WORK OR RECOVERY WORK: These include operational incidents and problems, often caused by the previous types of work and always come at the expense of other planned work commitments. _The Four Types of Work from The Phoenix Project - George Spafford, Kevin Behr, Gene Kim_

-Each additional tool like a compiler, library, framework etc. adds a maintenance burden that can slow down progress.
-This has the unintended consequence of distracting me from my goal and working on upstream issues.
+Each additional tool like a compiler, library, framework etc. adds a maintenance burden that can potentially slow down progress.
+This has the unintended consequence of distracting me from my goals and working on upstream issues.
 [Learn more][journal]

-### 6. Tabs over spaces

-I've tried both and I prefer tabs because I can change my indentation without changing the file history.
-Except in Markdown files because the linter is not customisable and it's not code.

-### 7. Pay down debts
+### 5. Pay down technical debts

+> Always leave the code base healthier than when you found it.
+It will never be perfect, but it should be better. _Refactoring: Improving the Design of Existing Code - Martin Fowler_

 I want to keep this site running over a few years (5+) and technical debt is what makes it harder to make changes over time.
 They should be paid down and in order to do this -